 A bunion never gets better; instead, it keeps getting larger and causing more pain.
 If you want to relieve the problem, the only solution is bunion surgery, offered by the experienced podiatrists at Los Angeles Institute of Foot and Ankle Surgery.
 When medications, padding, and wider shoes can’t relieve your pain, you should schedule a consultation to learn more about bunion surgery.
-Use the online booking feature or call the office in Burbank, Santa Clarita, or Northridge, California, today!
+Use the online booking feature or call the office in Burbank, Santa Clarita, or Northridge, California, today!request an appointment

 A bunion is a deformity affecting the joint at the base of your big toe.
 The problem develops gradually as pressure pushes the bones in the joint outward, creating an abnormal bump on the side of your foot.

 Over time, the bunion progressively enlarges, causing more pain and inflammation.
 Though medications and orthotics may help ease your pain, a bunion doesn’t heal on its own.
 Surgery is the only way to eliminate the bunion, repair the joint, and restore normal movement.